rust-lang/nomicon/src/what-unsafe-does.md

     * a `char` outside the ranges [0x0, 0xD7FF] and [0xE000, 0x10FFFF]
     * a `!` (all values are invalid for this type)
-    * dangling/null/unaligned references, references that do themselves point to invalid values, or fat references (to a dynamically sized type) with invalid metadata
+    * dangling/null/unaligned references, references that do themselves point to invalid values, or wide references (to a dynamically sized type) with invalid metadata
         * slice metadata is invalid if the slice has a total size larger than `isize::MAX` bytes in memory